 Let's start simple:

-MQL (Marketing Qualified Lead): These are folks who’ve interacted with your brand, maybe they downloaded a whitepaper, visited your pricing page, or signed up for a webinar.
-They’re interested but not necessarily ready to talk to sales.
+- MQL (Marketing Qualified Lead): These are folks who have interacted with your brand, maybe they downloaded a whitepaper, visited your pricing page, or signed up for a webinar.
+They're interested but not necessarily ready to talk to sales.

 A clear distinction between the two ensures that sales teams focus on serious buyers and marketing nurtures the rest, without anyone stepping on each other's toes.